 However, in these countries the holder of the same European patent will be able to use the classical route of validation at the national level to obtain protection.
-In fact, it is important to note that the new system will coexist in parallel with the current system, so that, if the owner so wishes, they can continue validating their patent by the traditional route, even in those EU countries that do participate in the new system.
+In fact, it is important to note that the new system will coexist in parallel with the current system, so that, if the owners wish so, they will be able to continue validating their patent by the classical route, even in those EU countries that do participate in the new system.

-The owner of a portfolio of classic European patent applications and patents without unitary effect may exclude (opt-out) part or all the patent portfolio from the jurisdiction of the Unified Patent Court.
-In fact, you can do so even three months before the new system comes into force (Sunrise period), to avoid the risk of receiving centralized nullity actions as soon as the system comes into force.
-The exclusion decision may be correct, particularly when it is known that the competitors are active in litigation and that the result of an eventual annulment may end up having an effect in key countries for the business.
-Subsequently, the owner will have the option to recover (Opt in) the jurisdiction of the Unified Patent Court, for example, for those stronger patents with which he may intend to exercise a centralized infringement claim, with effect in all EU countries. participants who have ratified the Agreement at the date of grant of the patent.
+The owner of a portfolio of classic European patent applications and patents without unitary effect will be able to exclude (opt-out) part or all the patent portfolio from the jurisdiction of the Unified Patent Court.
+In fact, this can be done even three months before the new system enters into force (sunrise period), to avoid the risk of receiving centralised nullity actions as soon as the system enters into force.
+The decision to opt-out may be appropriate, particularly when it is known that the competitors are active in litigation and that the outcome of an eventual invalidity may end up having an effect in key countries for the business.
+Subsequently, the owner will have the option to recover (opt-in) the jurisdiction of the Unified Patent Court, for example, for those stronger patents with which he may intend to exercise a centralised infringement action, with effect in all participating EU countries that had ratified the Agreement at the date of grant of the patent.